 Nigel Honeybone at horrornews.net also comments on the close relationship between the subject-matter and the nature of film: “More important perhaps, the film is an ode – not so much to Paris as a showcase for technological innovation – automobiles, aviation and, above all, the Eiffel Tower as a formidable beacon of progress – as to a modernity born in, and with, the invention of cinema.
 Not only are the two founding ends of the cinematic spectrum here reconciled – the realism of August Lumière and Louis Lumière and the magic of Méliès – but Clair implicitly pays homage to other great pioneers like Louis Feuillade and his serial films – the urban dreamlike poetry of Fantômas (1913) and Les Vampires (1915) – as well as Mack Sennett and his madcap comedies with their zany chases and slapstick fist-fights.
 While shaped by a set of proliferating divisions – utopia versus dystopia, stasis versus motion, still photography versus moving pictures – and demonstrating the power of cinema – the on/off lever and the magic ray of the scientist’s device as analogues for the filmic process – the narrative is not overly ‘knowing’ and the socio-political subtext – anarchy versus monetary society – is kept in check by the comic shenanigans.”

 In a way the absence of any other conscious people means that the movie also toys with the empty world subgenre, which is another one that hadn’t really been explored on film at this point, with the exception of the US comedy The Last Man on Earth (1924, review), which came out the same year as The Crazy Ray.
 But that film only killed off half of humanity: the male population.
-This was a trope that wouldn’t really catch on until the nuclear war scare of the fifties, perhaps first in Arch Oboler’s no-budget gem Five (1951).
+This was a trope that wouldn’t really catch on until the nuclear war scare of the fifties, perhaps first in Arch Oboler’s no-budget gem Five (1951, review).

 The Crazy Ray seems longer than its run-time of 35 minutes, and the scenes of the group rummaging around town almost gets a little dreary at one point.
 There is only so much you can do with people looting an empty city.
 I really do not see how this film could have held up as a longer feature, and Clair certainly made the right decision in cutting it down for its re-release.